 Rapid Fentanyl Detox

-The WAISMANN METHOD® has long been a leader in rapid detox and medical opioid detoxification.
+The Waismann Method® has long been a leader in rapid fentanyl detox and medical opioid detoxification.
 The goal is to provide opioid users with a safe, supportive, and successful way to come off opioid drugs.
-After detoxification, patients receive inpatient recovery care to allow time and adequate support throughout this healing phase.
-For many people with fentanyl addiction, using fentanyl is an attempt to numb the pain associated with depression, trauma, anxiety, or other emotional problems.
+After rapid fentanyl detox, patients receive inpatient recovery care to allow time and adequate support throughout this healing phase.
+For many people with fentanyl addiction, using the drug is an attempt to numb the pain associated with depression, trauma, anxiety, or other emotional problems.

 Aftercare provides an opportunity to learn new coping strategies and address the root causes of addiction.
 In fact, the combination of detoxification and supportive behavioral treatment in aftercare has better outcomes than either approach alone.

 The Future of the Opioid Crisis